otnielvh/Finance/README.md

 The first stage of this project is a simulator for testing investment strategies.
 The user can filter out stocks based on specific parameters and see how these stocks performed compared to the Nasdaq (QQQ) and S&P 500 (SPY).

+# API KEY
+For a successful run you will need to change the API key in `config.py` to your real api key.